Phantas0s/ottosocial/README.md

 # Getting Started

-First of all, you need to authorize ottosocial to send tweets from your twitter account.
+First, you need to authorize ottosocial to send tweets from your twitter account.
 To do so:

 1. Go to [Twitter app management](https://developer.twitter.com/en/apps).
 Log in if necessary.
 2. Click on "Create an app".